cchauve/PlasMerge/exp_20250802/README.md

 - classification scores obtained using `plasclass,plasgraph2,mlplasmids,rfplasmid`,
 - binning results obtained with these classification scores and the methods `mobrecon` (does not use classification) and `gplascc,plasbinflow`.
-For each combination `ground_truth,mobrecon,gplacc,plasbinflow x plasclass,plasgraph2,mlplasmids,rfplasmid`, we run PlasMerge and then compare the evaluation scores obtained with PlasEval for he unmered and merged bins.
+For each combination `ground_truth,mobrecon,gplacc,plasbinflow x plasclass,plasgraph2,mlplasmids,rfplasmid`, we run PlasMerge and then compare the evaluation scores obtained with PlasEval for the unmerged and merged bins.

 ## Data files